0ctobat/v2apidoc/source/index.md

 # Requirements

-To ensure that all your invoices are correctly generated, we recommend to use your calls to Stripe like these.
+To ensure that all your invoices are correctly generated, you must follow this pattern for your Stripe API calls.

 ## Customers & Cards